wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

 ##### 47 Being in charge of firearm, airgun, pistol, or restricted weapon while under the influence of drink or drug

-*   Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $3,000 or to both who, while in charge of any firearm, airgun, pistol, or restricted weapon, is under the influence of drink or a drug to such an extent as to be incapable of having proper control of the firearm, airgun, pistol, or restricted weapon.
+*   Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $3,000 or to both who, while in charge of any firearm, airgun, pistol, or restricted weapon, is under the influence of drink or a drug to such an extent as to be incapable of having proper control of the firearm, airgun, pistol, or restricted weapon.

     Compare: 1958 No 21 s 16(2), (3)

+    Section 47: amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 47: amended, on 1 November 1992, by [section 24][162] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 47: amended, on 1 November 1992, by [section 24][163] of the Arms Amendment Act 1992 (1992 No 95).

 ##### 48 Discharging firearm, airgun, pistol, or restricted weapon in or near dwellinghouse or public place

-*   Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $3,000 or to both who, without reasonable cause, discharges a firearm, airgun, pistol, or restricted weapon in or near---
+*   Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $3,000 or to both who, without reasonable cause, discharges a firearm, airgun, pistol, or restricted weapon in or near---

     *   (a) a dwellinghouse; or